d3x0r/JSON6/README.md

 welcome.
 If you do submit a pull request, please be sure to add or update the tests, and ensure that `npm test` continues to pass.

+## Continuous Integration Testing

+Travis CI is used to automatically test the package when pushed to github.
+Recently .mjs tests have been added, and rather than 1) build a switch to test `mocha/test/*.js`  instead of just `*`, and 2) depending on node version switch the test command which is run, the older platforms were removed from testing.

+The product of this should run on very old platforms also, especially `node_modules/json-6/dist/index.min.js`.

 ## Changelog
 - 1.1.2(pre)
+    - Updated document about CI tests.
 - 1.1.1
   - Added stringifier
      - emits unquoted object field names, if valid to be unquoted.